curl/everything-curl/http-requests.md

 ## Referer

-When a user clicks on a link on a web page and the browser takes the user away to the next URL, it will send the new URL a "referer" header in the new request telling it where it came from.
+When a user clicks on a link on a web page and the browser takes the user away to the next URL, it will send the new URL a `Referer:` header in the new request telling it where it came from.
 That is the referer header.
 And yes, referer is misspelled but that's how it is supposed to be!